-With regards to recommendations 1 and 2, on estimating the remaining cross-sectional area of corrosion-damaged prestressing strands and the methods used to calculate the flexural capacity of prestressed concrete bridge girders based on those estimates, VDOT's Structure and Bridge Division will incorporate them into its Load Rating User Manual by September 2021.
+With regards to recommendations 1 and 2, VDOT's Structure and Bridge Division has requested detailed examples for estimating the remaining cross-sectional area of corrosion-damaged prestressing strands, as well as example computations for the flexural capacity of prestressed concrete bridge girders based on those cross-sectional estimates.
+Upon receipt of the calculations, the Structure and Bridge Division will implement these two recommendations, with the objective implementation date being March 2027.